 Immunotherapy and Lung Cancer

 Immunotherapy is the newest approach to treating lung cancer.
-Some people with advanced lung cancers have had very positive results.
+Some people with advanced lung cancers have had very significant shrinkage of their tumors that lasts for a long time.
 On the other hand, not all lung cancers respond to this treatment.
-There are many different types of lung cancer, and big differences between tumors.
-Research is aiming to learn why some lung cancers respond to immunotherapy better than others.
+There are many different types of lung cancer, and big differences between each person’s tumors.
+Research is aiming to learn why some lung cancers respond to immunotherapy better than others and how to find the best therapy for each person’s tumor.

-In lung cancer, immunotherapy has only been approved so far for non-small cell lung cancer (NSCLC).
+In lung cancer, immunotherapy has only been approved for most types of non-small cell lung cancer (NSCLC) and will likely soon be approved for small cell lung cancer.
 All other immunotherapy treatment options are available through clinical trials.
 Data is starting to show promise for immunotherapy with small cell lung cancer (SCLC).

 If you are interested in immunotherapy, talk with your doctor about your options.